NickvanOort/codestyle/docs/abstract_code.md

     group_column="group"
 )

-# We can now use the exact same structure for ANY kind of time series data,
+# We can now use the exact same structures for ANY kind of time series data,
-# not just loyalty scores!
+# not just loyalty scores or category plots!
 ```

 ## The Power of Abstraction